WE1

 Is WE1 a legitimate certificate authority?

 Yes.
-WE1 is a publicly trusted intermediate CA operated by Google Trust Services LLC and chained to GTS Root R4.
-It is recognized by all mainstream browsers and operating system trust stores.
-The certificate itself is not a phishing indicator — the same intermediate signs millions of legitimate sites.
+WE1 is a publicly trusted intermediate CA operated by Google Trust Services LLC, included in the Microsoft, Apple, Google and Mozilla root trust stores.
+Every mainstream browser automatically accepts certificates it signs.
+The intermediate itself is not a phishing signal — what matters is the specific domain. phishunt flags only the suspicious domains listed below; WE1 keeps signing millions of legitimate sites.

 Why does WE1 show up on phishing sites?